Text in [square brackets] indicates a photo that is to be added

 The first items in the accounts of 1795 were as follows: 'By 1 lb gunpowder 1/4d (7p); match paper 2d (1p).
 To two quarriers employed for fourteen days at 1/6d (8p) per day each in blasting the rock for the foundation'.
 The quarriers' total payment for the fourteen days would have been a guinea (£1.05).
 Dr Moir of Leckie would hardly have been unaware of the Biblical overtones of these entries when he made them (Matthew 7:24-25, Matthew 16:18, Luke 6:48).

-The subscribers included members of all the families already referred to, and two groups of officers and civilians living in India, and probably connected with the garrison at the Castle.
+The subscribers included members of all the families already referred to, as well as two groups of officers and civilians living in India, and probably connected with the garrison at the Castle.
 There is little evidence of extravagance in the expenditure; some of the furnishings already in use were cleaned, thereby saving £1:11:6d (£1.58).
-They did however buy a silver communion cup, gilt inside, and a plated paten with silver edges, and a bell, which, according to Dr Galbraith, having been cracked, 'gave Bell 1795forth no very melodious summons to worship'.
+They did, however, buy a silver communion cup, gilt inside, a plated paten with silver edges, and a bell, which, according to Dr Galbraith, having been cracked, 'gave Bell 1795 forth no very melodious summons to worship'.
 This bell stands at the back of the present church, bearing the date 1795 and the words Audite.
 Procul Profani.
-Literally, this seems to mean "Hear!
+Literally, this seems to mean, "Hear!
 Keep away all you who are unholy."
 However, 'It has been suggested that the intended meaning may be "Listen and come to worship, you who are currently far away from God”.
 A large brass salver or plate with an interesting embossed design, still in use today for receiving the congregation's offerings, is thought to have been given by the Stirlings of Kippendavie.

 On 25 March 1795, lectern-sized copies of the Holy Bible and Book of Common Prayer were presented to 'the new Scotch Episcopal Chapel of Stirling' by William Rind, a Purser in the service of the East India Company.
 These copies are still in the church's care.

 No authentic picture of the first Barnton Street chapel is known to exist.
 A drawing in the Stirling Council Archives is probably an imaginative reconstruction.
 Dr Galbraith said it was oblong, with a small spire.
-There was no chancel.
-The communion table was in a small side aisle to the east of the church.
+There was no chancel, and the communion table was in a small side aisle to the east of the church.
 The central aisle led directly to a three-tiered pulpit or reading desk in which the clergyman and clerk 'conducted a kind of dialogue, the congregation taking little or no part'.
-Bishop Gleig regularly preached what were, according to Miss Helen Graham, daughter of the deputy-governor of the Castle, who kept a diary, long and difficult sermons.
+According to Miss Helen Graham, daughter of the deputy governor of the Castle, who kept a diary, Bishop Gleig regularly preached what were long and difficult sermons.
 But he was an ardent advocate of the Book of Common Prayer, to be used without change or interpolation of other matter, and it was presumably in this usage that Miss Graham and others found satisfaction.

 In 1804, the Stirling Qualified Chapel united with Bishop Gleig's church.
 Nothing appears to be known about this chapel beyond the fact of its existence.